5 High Yielding Herbs for Your Medicinal Garden

 Matricaria chamomilla / Matricaria recutita

 German Chamomile (Matricaria chamomilla) is a gentle and soothing herb that has been used for centuries to promote relaxation and sleep.
 The word “chamomile” comes from the Greek words “chamai” and “melon,” which mean “on the ground” and “apple,” respectively.
-This is because the plant has a sweet apple-like fragrance when crushed.
+This is because the plant has a sweet apple-like fragrance.

 Chamomile contains compounds that have a calming effect on the nervous system and can help to reduce anxiety and stress.
 It is also a powerful anti-inflammatory herb that can help to reduce inflammation and promote healing.